Luc45/wp-logging/README.md

 - Zero dependencies.
 - PHP 5.6 compatible.
 - WordPress 4+ compatible.
-- Not tested.
-Currently in development. :construction:
+- Not ready for use.
+Currently under development. :construction: